LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Sensor Characterization: Can the carefully selected sensors effectively measure a magnet?
 Specifically, this involves investigating the saturation of the sensors, the linearity of field strength concerning distance from the sensor, and, in a subsequent phase, exploring temperature dependence.

 * Homogeneity Measurement: Can the chosen sensors be adeptly utilized to measure the homogeneity of a Halbach ring-based B0 field within the stringent limit of less than 1,000 ppm?
-The desired outcome is a measurement of less than 50 mühT at 1,000 ppm, with a specific focus on determining the sensors' viability for noise measurements.
+The desired outcome is a measurement of less than 50 $\mu$T at 1,000 ppm, with a specific focus on determining the sensors' viability for noise measurements.

 It is crucial to emphasize that the intention is not to characterize the magnets per se; rather, the emphasis lies in deriving meaningful insights about the sensors deployed.